gambitproject/gambit/doc/pyapi.rst

       over the game, initialized to
       uniform randomization for each player over his strategies.

+.. py:class:: Infoset

+   An information set for an extensive form game.

+   .. py:method:: precedes(node)

+      Returns true or false depending on whether the specified node precedes the information set in the extensive game.

+   .. py:attribute:: actions

+      Returns the set of actions associated with this information set.

+   .. py:attribute:: label

+      A text label used to identify the information set.

+   .. py:attribute:: members

+      Returns the set of nodes associated with this information set.

+   .. py:attribute:: player

+      Returns the player object associated with this information set.

 .. py:class:: Players

    A collection object representing the players in a game.